johnnypesola/docker-eaton-ipp-esxi/README.md

 *   ESXi host has ssh enabled.
 *   ESXi host is configured to allow connections from the provided id_rsa key.

+How to configure ESXi is outside the scope of this readme.
+[But this could help you out.](https://communities.vmware.com/message/2192764)

 ## Provided configuration files

 *   shutdown_esxi.sh